inspircd/docs/docs/3/modules/filter.md

-none   | Write the match to the log file and take no other action. shun   | Shun the user that matched the filter (requires [the shun module](/3/modules/shun)). silent | Block the message that matched the filter. warn   | Warn the user that matched the filter. zline  | Z-line the user that matched the filter.
+none   | Write the match to the log file and take no other action. shun   | Shun the user that matched the filter (requires [the shun module](/3/modules/shun)). silent | Block the message that matched the filter. warn   | Allow the message that matched the filter and inform server operators with the `f` (filter) snomask. zline  | Z-line the user that matched the filter.

 The flags field should be set to one or more of the following values: